Can CBD Help WIth Negative Thoughts, Rumination, and Anxiety

 Think about that...the ability to shift focus from addictive cues and negative thoughts are closely related.

-What is addiction other than persistently ruminating about the drug of choice (with a side helping of self-judgement, regret, and guilt)!
+What is addiction other than persistently ruminating about the drug of choice (with a side helping of self-judgment, regret, and guilt)!

 If you check our CBD versus THC or weed for anxiety, you'll see how two are usually diametrically opposed in their effects.